 2. Add foods rich in isoflavones to your diet.
 Certain plants contain estrogen-like compounds called isoflavones that can help alleviate some menopausal symptoms, such as hot flashes and mood swings.
 Examples: Edamame, tofu and tempeh.
 Isoflavones are also present in supplements such as red clover extract.

-3. Keep your heart health with functional foods.
+3. Keep your heart healthy with garlic.
 Once a woman hits menopause her risk of heart disease escalates.
 Certain foods and supplements can be helpful.
 Studies suggest that aged garlic extract offers numerous heart benefits in that it can help reduce cholesterol, blood pressure and inflammation.
 Fish, avocado, walnuts, and berries also offer heart benefits and are also great for the skin and brain.